justinluu8235/kitchen-assistant/README.md

 ## User Stories
-1. RESTful routes for recipe creation and display
-- I want to view my recipes
-- I want to create a recipe based on a dynamic form
-- I want to delete a recipe
-- I want to edit a recipe

-2. Search Recipes
-- I want to search recipes from Spoonacular API
-- I want to take recipes found and add them to my recipes.

-3. What's on the Menu page
-- When i view the page, I want to see a breakout of each day of the week
-- I want to see a date, and what recipes I will be making that day
-- Next to each day, or week, I want a option to take those recipes, and generate a shopping list

 4. Shopping List
 - I want to see a list of items to buy, along with quantity